muschellij2/neuroc_talk/index.md

 2. Users need external software (versions/installation)
 3. No control over external software
 4. Need the content (buy-in from the community)

-## Under Development R Packages

-1.  nitrc - download data from the **NITRC repository**
-2. MNITemplate$^*$ - data of a population-level "template" image
-3. EveTemplate$^*$ - data of a different template image
-4.  kirby21 - data package with 2 subjects, 2 visits with multimodal imaging
-5.  rcamino - interface to analyze DTI data
-6.  msseg - MS lesion segmentation
-7.  extrantsr - pipelines for structural imaging analysis

-Not started yet

-8.  hcp - interface with Human Connectome Project
-9.  afnir - R port of AFNI software (No. 2 on the chart)

-$^*$ - working with Jean-Philippe Fortin on these